califano-lab/ARACNe3/README.md

 # ARACNe3

 ## ARACNe3 (Algorithm for the Reconstruction of Accurate Cellular Networks ver.
 3)
-ARACNe3 is an implementation of ARACNe which presents computational improvements and theoretical changes to the recent ARACNe-AP implementation.
-Given a list of regulators and a gene expression profile, ARACNe3 is used to infer irreducibly dependent regulatory interactions and output a Gene Regulatory Network (GRN).
-The mainstream analysis generates many GRNs of subsamples of the profile (called "subnetworks") and then consolidates the subnetworks into a robust GRN.
-The consolidated output is a GRN whose edge strengths can be quantified by several statistical metrics.
+ARACNe3 is an implementation of the ARACNe algorithm.
+Given a list of regulators and a gene expression matrix, ARACNe3 infers all significant regulatory interactions to output a Transcriptional Regulatory Network.
+A robust analysis will generate these networks on subsamples (called "subnetworks") and then consolidate them into a robust *consensus network*.

 Lachmann A, Giorgi FM, Lopez G, Califano A. *ARACNe-AP: gene network reverse engineering through adaptive partitioning inference of mutual information.* **Bioinformatics.** 2016 Jul 15;32(14):2233-5. doi: [10.1093/bioinformatics/btw216](https://dx.doi.org/10.1093/bioinformatics/btw216).
 Epub 2016 Apr 23.

 Margolin AA, Nemenman I, Basso K, Wiggins C, Stolovitzky G, Dalla Favera R, Califano A. *ARACNE: an algorithm for the reconstruction of gene regulatory networks in a mammalian cellular context.* **BMC Bioinformatics.** 2006 Mar 20;7 Suppl 1:S7. doi: [10.1186/1471-2105-7-S1-S7](https://dx.doi.org/10.1186/1471-2105-7-S1-S7)

-## Building ARACNe3
+## Installing and Running ARACNe3
-### Installing Libraries
+### Installing required libraries
 ARACNe3 supports multithreading using OpenMP.
 Here is **one** example of how you might download OpenMP libraries on the latest version of MacOS, with [homebrew](https://brew.sh) already installed.

 ```
 brew install libomp  # Install OpenMP
 ```

-### Build ARACNe3 with CMake
+### Build the CMake project
-`cmake` is used to build ARACNe3 and simplify cross-platform compatibility.
-After installing `cmake`, follow the instructions below to build ARACNe3.
+`cmake` is used to simplify cross-platform compatibility.
+After installing `cmake`, follow the instructions below to build ARACNe3:

 ```
 # Clone the repo